+Float Charging

-Float Charging - To correctly charge a battery, a somewhat exacting recharge voltage level has to be applied.
-It is analogous to fine tuning a car engine so that it keeps ticking-over properly but uses the minimum amount of fuel to do so.
+In order to correctly charge a battery, a somewhat exacting recharge voltage level has to be applied.
+It is analogous to fine tuning a car engine so that it keeps ticking over properly but uses the minimum amount of fuel to do so.
 This is dependent upon the type and size of engine, the type of fuel, the temperature and so on.
 With a battery cell, pretty much the same applies.
-The specific gravity (SG) of the electrolyte, the grid alloy, and the ambient and internal battery temperature are the variables that have the greatest effect on the correct charge voltage.
+The specific gravity (SG) of the electrolyte, the grid alloy and the ambient and internal battery temperature are the variables that have the greatest effect on the correct charge voltage

-The SG of the electrolyte determines the Open Circuit Voltage (OCV) of a battery cell.
-If a constant of 0.845 is added to the SG, that will determine the OCV.
+The SG of the electrolyte determines the open circuit voltage (OCV) of a battery cell.
+If a constant of 0.845 is added to the SG that will determine the OCV.
 To maintain a charge on the cell, the charging voltage must be slightly higher than the OCV in order to overcome the inherent losses within the battery caused by chemical reaction and resistance.
-For a lead-acid battery, the value above the OCV is approximately 0.12 volts.
-This "adder" voltage will vary very slightly (about +/- 0.02V) for different plate additives and construction, but it is a very good rule of thumb.
+For a lead-acid battery the value above the OCV is approximately 0.12 volts.
+This "adder" voltage will vary very slightly (+/- 0.02V) for different plate additives and construction but it is a very good rule of thumb.
 Although the following shows some example calculations, the manufacturer's recommended float voltage should always be used.
-Also, some manufacturers do not reveal the electrolyte SG, so it may not be possible to perform this calculation.
+Also, some manufacturers do not reveal the electrolyte SG, it may not be possible to perform the above calculation.

-For a typical VLA cell with a SG of 1.215, the OCV would be: 1.215 + 0.845 = 2.060V.
+For a typical VLA cell with a SG of 1.215 the OCV would be: 1.215 + 0.845 = 2.060V.
 The correct charging voltage would therefore be approximately 2.060V + 0.12V = 2.18V

-For a typical VRLA cell with a SG of 1.300, the OCV would be: 1.300 + 0.845 = 2.145VThe correct charging voltage would therefore be approximately 2.145V + 0.12V = 2.265V
+For a typical VRLA cell with a SG of 1.300 the OCV would be: 1.300 + 0.845 = 2.145VThe correct charging voltage would therefore be approximately 2.145V + 0.12V = 2.265V

 The above examples are for a single battery cell.
-To determine the float voltage for a multi-cell battery unit, the cell charge voltage would be multiplied by the number of cells in the battery unit.
-For a complete battery string, the cell voltage would be multiplied by the number of cells in the total battery.
+To determine the float voltage for a 6 cell (12V) battery unit the cell charge voltage would be multiplies by 6.
+For a complete battery string, the cell voltage would be multiplied by the number of cells in the battery.